MpStyle/wilde/README.md

 ![Wilde logo](docs/images/wilde-logo.png)

 Wilde is a web integrated local desktop environment. \
+An IDE designed primarily to work on the web.
+It wasn't conceived as an Electron-like desktop application and later distributed on the web, but rather, it was born and growed-up within a browser tab.

 Last version of Wilde is deployed [here](https://mpstyle.github.io/wilde/);

 ![Wilde screenshot](docs/images/wilde-instance.png)